BurstSoftware/open-job-postings/readme.md

 Changed approach.
 Quit using gemini, google gcp and alike products.

-Working with Grok becuase it's better.
+Working with Grok because it's better.
 Faster.
 Built a fast prototype with Streamlit Cloud for my indeed reverse engineering project.